ran-sama/steam_hardware_authenticator/README.md

 ![alt text](https://raw.githubusercontent.com/ran-sama/steam_hardware_authenticator/master/images/future_auth.png)

 ## Notes on compiling for the ESP32
 Don't do this if you use the ESP8266.
-If compiling doesn't work remove these two lines from sha1.cpp:
+If compiling doesn't work, put comment slashes in front of these two lines inside sha1.cpp and sha256.cpp:
 ```
 #include <avr/io.h>
 #include <avr/pgmspace.h>